 Even when lives aren’t at stake, preventive maintenance yields huge benefits for hospitals.
 From MRIs to refrigeration units, having a formalized planned maintenance program will extend the longevity of assets.
 This saves money and minimizes disruptions, allowing healthcare facilities to provide a higher, more consistent standard of care.

-The right preventive maintenance management solutions allow hospitals to use a single system to schedule, track and confirm regular repairs, from the blood lab, to the cafeteria kitchen.
+The right preventive maintenance softwares allow hospitals to use a single system to schedule, track and confirm regular repairs, from the blood lab, to the cafeteria kitchen.
 Work orders are scheduled based on a calendar frequency or meter readings, with floating options set to adjust future work orders based on the most recent service date.

-With a CMMS software, preventive maintenance work orders are set so they’re automatically assigned to the right worker or technician, or sent to an admin who can then assign them.
+With a CMMS, preventive maintenance work orders are set so they’re automatically assigned to the right worker or technician, or sent to an admin who can then assign them.
 Due dates, advanced notification reminders and other scheduling features make it easy to plan ahead, allowing workers to prioritize important maintenance tasks without disrupting their regular duties.

 Maintenance management software supports everything your hospital does.
 It makes it easier to meet compliance goals, promotes accountability, enables strategic vendor and staffing decisions and increases the lifespan of hospital and maintenance equipment.